 The Graduate Endodontic Clinic is an eight-chair clinic housed on the second floor of the Lyons Building.
 Residents are assigned to and maintain their own individual operatories for the two years of the program.
 Each operatory is equipped with Global surgical operating microscopes.
 Digital radiography is currently in use, and electronic health records have been implemented.
 A CBCT unit is used jointly by the periodontic and endodontic graduate clinics.
 Three full-time chairside assistants staff the clinic.
 The Endodontic Departmental Offices are located on the third floor of the Lyons Building where a resident conferece room is located.

 Dentists with the following minimum qualifications are eligible to seek admission to the Advanced Specialty Education Program in Endodontics:

-- Minimum score of 80 of Part I of the National Dental Board at the time of application and a minimum score of 80 of Part II by the time of matriculation.
+- Successful completion of Part I of the National Dental Boards at the time of application and successful completion of Part II by the time of matriculation.

 - Minimum grade point average of 3.0 (4.0 scale) or the equivalent, or a ranking in the top 50% of their dental school class.

 - Successful interview with the program director, faculty and residents.

 - Three letters of recommendation plus a letter from your dental school verifying your class rank, graduation degree, etc., commonly called a "Dean's Letter."
 Submit these as a part of the PASS application.